 See information for holding a function at:

 For all other parks, fill in the public events permit form:

-Submit your form by email, mail or in person to the concessions and permits unit of Parks and Wildlife.
+Submit your form by email, mail or in person to the concessions and permits office of Parks and Wildlife.

 If you hold an event or meeting in a park without a permit you may be fined.